RomainLeclair/Romain_Portfolio/README.md

 # [Project1: Data Science Salary Estimator](https://github.com/RomainLeclair/ds_salary_project)
-* I try to create a tool that estimates data Science salaries for learn
+* I try to create a tool that estimates data Science salaries for myeself and test webScraping.
-* Scraped over 1000 job description in USA from glassdor using python and selenium
+* Scraped over 1000 job description in USA from glassdor using python and selenium.
-* Data Cleaning and Engineered features
+* Data Cleaning and Engineered features.
-* Searching best Model to estimare average Salary
+* Searching best Model to estimare average Salary.
-* Buil a client API with Flask
+* Built a client API with Flask.

 ![](/images/heatmap.png)